 These side effects are problematic and frustrating, but not as life-changing as a loss of vision.

-Recent studies have shown that use of Elmiron can lead to vision damage and blindness.
+Recent studies have shown that the use of Elmiron can lead to vision damage and blindness.
 It is important to keep track of any side effects you have experienced from Elmiron so that you can discuss them with your attorney.

 As the disease progresses, symptoms include: